Booking for this tour has now closed – to receive updates on dates for next year’s tour sign up to our Newsletter

 Dirillo river valley and Pirlo area.

-Agriculture is a little more intensive down towards the south coast of the island, and we'll pass through some unpromising countryside on our way to the main site for the day - but we won't be deterred, as the hillside in question, a series of ancient, abandoned terraces, is worth the effort reaching it.
+Agriculture is a little more intensive in the flatlands surrounding this area of the island, and we'll pass through some unpromising countryside on our way to the main site for the morning - but we won't be deterred, as the hillside in question, a series of ancient, abandoned terraces, is worth the effort reaching it.
 The hillside is covered in orchids, with enormous swathes of Naked Man Orchid visible from hundreds of yards away.
 Closer inspection reveals all manner of treasure - Ophrys oxyrrhynchos, a dramatic and sculptural southern Italian specialty, has a stronghold here, and amongst its numbers we should find some interesting, colourful variants.
 Other orchids abound too in the area, and time invested here is always well-rewarded.

 • DAY 7

 We deliberately leave this site until the final day of the week, as this area is the epicentre of the Sicilian population of a particularly gorgeous Ophrys, O. lacaitae.
 It's a late-flowering species and, if we're lucky, we may find some early-flowering examples of this special orchid.
-That notwithstanding, the rolling countryside here is superb orchid habitat, and we'll spend the day slowly exploring meadows and verges in the area - all gentle, level walking, and there's no telling what the next flower we find might be.
-There's a lot of orchid treasure in this area, including Ophrys lunulata, O. biancae, O. calliantha, O. speculum, and O. explanata to name but a few.
+That notwithstanding, the rolling countryside here is superb orchid habitat, and we'll spend the morning slowly exploring meadows and verges in the area - all gentle, level walking, and there's no telling what the next flower we find might be.
+There's a lot of orchid treasure in this area, including Ophrys lunulata (a Sicilian endemic), O. biancae, O. calliantha, O. speculum, and O. explanata to name but a few.

 • DAY 8